Walduhu/FindVentory/README.md

 2) XAMPP <br>

-Just paste all the repository contents into the XAMPP folder "htdocs" and start the Apache and MySQL servers in the XAMPP control panel. <br>
+Just copy all the repository contents into the XAMPP folder "htdocs" and start the Apache and MySQL servers in the XAMPP control panel. <br>
 Start the software by entering "localhost/HTML" into the URL bar of your browser. <br>
 Have fun inventorizing ;)